Patients may be admitted to the Inpatient Unit

-All our patients, their families and carers are involved in planning and choosing the most appropriate care and treatment.
+All our patients, their families and carers are involved in planning and choosing their most appropriate care and treatment.
 Information about our patients is confidential and used only for the purpose for which it was given.
-With your consent, our team will share this information internally to provide you with the best care and support, both before and after your stay.
+With a patient’s consent, our team will share this information internally to provide the best care and support, both before and after a patients stay.

 What to pack for a stay on the Unit